nixworks/public/news/2016/03/29/index.md

 Two police officers were killed and four wounded on Tuesday in the western Venezuelan city of San Cristobal after they were hit by a bus driven by young men protesting a hike in public transport fares, according to government officials and Reuters witnesses.

 ### [U.S. Federal Communications Commissioner Michael O'Rielly says, during a speech at the American Action Forum, that Netflix's admission last week that it has been intentionally slowing its video streaming transmission on some wireless mobile carriers for five years "deeply disturbing" which might warrant an investigation by the Federal Trade Commission and/or Congress. ](/news/2016/03/29/u-s-federal-communications-commissioner-michael-o-rielly-says-during-a-speech-at-the-american-action-forum-that-netflix-s-admission-last.md)
-_Context: American Action Forum, Federal Communications Commission's, Michael O'Rielly, Netflix, U.S. Congressional, U.S. Federal Trade Commission_
+_Context: American Action Forum, Federal Communications Commission, Michael O'Rielly, Netflix, U.S. Congressional, U.S. Federal Trade Commission_

 ## [Previous Day...](/news/2016/03/28/index.md)